Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 .. [#] Note though that, at least for some services, specific initialisation/tear-down functions may exist in the vanilla, C version of that service.
 In that case, they should be added among said function specifications (preferably named for example ``init``/``teardown`` or alike, in order to distinguish them from the Seaplus-reserved ``start``/``stop`` primitives), so that they are available from Erlang as well.

-Of course such a module, as it was defined above (i.e. just a set of function specifications), is useless and would not even compile as such.
+Of course such a module, as it was defined above (i.e. just as a set of function specifications, with no implementation thereof), is useless and would not even compile as such.
 But the Seaplus parse transform will automatically enrich and transform it so that, once the C part (the driver) will be available, the ``Foobar`` service will become fully usable from Erlang, with no extra boilerplate code to be added by the Erlang integrator.

-More precisely, for each of the function type specification, a corresponding bridging implementation will be generated and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst all the needed facility functions will be included as well.
+More precisely, for each of the function type specifications, on the Erlang side a corresponding bridging implementation will be generated and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst all the needed facility functions will be included as well.

 Here is a corresponding (mostly meaningless) usage example [#]_ of this ``foobar`` module, when executed from any given process (ex: a test one):